pillar-markup/pillar/README.md

 - 7.4.1 introduces element-based templating (templates found in a given folder are used to output one given element).

 ## Planned development
-- Release new Pillar for Pharo11.
+- Take advantage of booktester
-- Check Seaside book conversion bug
+- Check Macrodown and Foliage
-- Check dev version of Microdown with new inline parser: when working, freeze MD with a new tagged version and freeze a new Pillar version.
-- Check support for math
+- Stronger support for math
 - Use Templating for LaTeX
-- Remodularize packaging to be able to use Pillar inside Pharo for class/package comments.
 - Integration with Citezen
 - Better templates for Web
-- More components - Simple blog
+- New markup for natural nesting (not forcing closing markup)

+## Old and obsolete documentation

+Read the documentation at [https://github.com/SquareBracketAssociates/Booklet-PublishingAPillarBooklet](https://github.com/SquareBracketAssociates/Booklet-PublishingAPillarBooklet).
+Please note that chapter on "Pharo a web Perspective" is obsolete since it refers to Pharo 60.